-With the decrease in Successor Organization activity, the office in Frankfurt was closed at the end of May 2021, following a settlement reached with the Workers' Council.
-Notwithstanding the closing of the office in the Spring, some work will remain, including the need to archive documents for business and historical reasons, prepare cases for the restitution authorities and do the necessary follow-up work related to recovered properties.
-Thus, the Claims Conference entered into individual contracts with a small number of employees to help complete the residual work after the close of the office.
+In light of the diminished number of remaining Successor Organization (SO) claims, the office in Frankfurt was closed at the end of May 2021.
+A skeletal staff was retained to handle operational matters, including the need to archive documents for business and historical reasons, prepare cases for the restitution authorities and do the necessary follow-up work related to recovered properties.